Henry K. Moeller: Bishop of Columbus

 On April 6, 1900, Moeller was appointed the third bishop of Columbus by Pope Leo XIII.
 He received his episcopal consecration on August 25, 1900, from Archbishop Elder, with Bishops Henry Richter and Thomas Byrne serving as co-consecrators, at St. Peter in Chains Cathedral in Cincinnati.
 He was installed at St. Joseph Cathedral in Columbus on August 27.

 During his brief tenure in Columbus, Moeller reduced the debt the diocese incurred from building the cathedral, established parish boundaries for Franklin County, and created three new parishes and four missions.
 In 1902, Moeller presided over the fifth diocesan synod, which set regulations for the needs of the clergy and people of the diocese.

 Coadjutor Archbishop and Archbishop of Cincinnati

-Moeller was named coadjutor archbishop of Cincinnati and titular brchbishop of Areopolis by Pope Pius X on April 27, 1903.
+Moeller was named coadjutor archbishop of Cincinnati and titular archbishop of Areopolis by Pope Pius X on April 27, 1903.
 As coadjutor, he assumed the administrative duties of the archdiocese.
 Upon the death of Elder, Moeller automatically succeeded him to become the fourth archbishop of Cincinnati on October 31, 1904.
 He was formally installed as archbishop and received the pallium on February 15, 1905.

 Moeller oversaw the 5th National Eucharistic Congress in Cincinnati as well as the movement of Mt.
 St. Mary's to its Norwood campus (now Our Lady of the Holy Spirit Center).
 In 1921, Moeller condemned several forms of dancing (including the Shimmy and Camel Walk) as well as bare female shoulders at social functions.